 A week later, Talks in the Night was able to chase an inattentive one of the creatures, which he called a bungu, which was a contracted version of the words meaning “whirling legs,” into the box canyon and slip a rope over its head.
 Together, he and Man Carrying Spirits sang and talked to the beast until it quieted.

-“Help me to its back, Grandson.
+“Help me onto its back, Grandson.
 I wish to see if my vision was true,” Man Carrying Spirits said.

 “Grandfather, you are a great priest.
 You brought the Dog God back to this country.
 But I fear this beast is too wild to accept you,” the boy said.

 “We must have faith, boy.
-You believed in me and my visions before, it is now time for you to see my greatest one come to fruition.”
+You believed in me and my visions before, it is now time for you to see my greatest one come to being.”

 The Shoshone people would talk for generations about the first time they saw the animal we know as the horse and how Man Carrying Spirits rode upon its back to show how it would help feed The People, just as the old priest foretold.